 “While there’s no cure for MS yet, we have broken so much new ground in a very short time and we will not stop until we cross the finish line and find a cure for MS,” Nancy explains.
 It’s amazing how the landscape has significantly changed over the years.
 At the time Nancy was diagnosed is 1993, there were no drugs on the market to help stop the progression of this disease.
-Miraculously, there are now eight with FDA approval with three more very near approval and others to be approved in the very near future.
+Miraculously, there are now nine with FDA approval with three more very near approval and others to be approved in the very near future.
 We are now so much closer to finding a cure.

 This expansion of minds working towards a cure gives individuals the confidence that MS may in fact be erased in the next decade with the diligent work of the Center Without Walls Physicians and the continued support of the many generous and caring contributors to this cause.